uccser/cs-field-guide/text/chapters/en-computer-vision.md

 Use the following face recognition interactive to see how well the Haar face recognition system can track a face in the image.
 What prevents it from tracking a face?
 Is it affected if you cover one eye or wear a hat?
 How much can the image change before it isn't recognised as a face?
 Is it possible to get it to incorrectly recognise something that isn't a face?

+{comment}

-<a href="http://inspirit.github.com/jsfeat/sample_haar_face.html" target="_blank">Open the face recognition interactive using this link and experiment with the settings.
+<a href="http://inspirit.github.com/jsfeat/sample_haar_face.html" target="blank">Open the face recognition interactive using this link and experiment with the settings.
 You will need a webcam, and the widget will ask you to allow access to it.</a>

+{comment end}

 ## Edge detection